Hello,

 Sorry for misunderstanding.

-1. run your Java application (or our example) on server side and get public url of the application.
+- Run your Java application (or our example) on server side and get public URL of the application.

-2. then add a static html code that described in the article and paste public url in it .
+- Then add a static html code that is described in the article and paste the public URL in it.

-Also you can use "iframe" html tag with the public url on Java application to integrate the Viewer in your Angular JS application.
+Also you can use the iframe HTML tag with the public URL on the Java application to integrate the Viewer in your Angular JS application.

-Regarding "base64 string downloaded from an external application server" - in this case, you will need to implement custom InputDataHandler class , you can find an example of this implementation in our demo examples, or you can investigate this article .
+Regarding “base64 string downloaded from an external application server” – in this case, you will need to implement a custom InputDataHandler class.
+You can find an example of this implementation in our demo examples, or you can investigate this article.

-If you will have some difficulties in integrations , then please share with us your example of the project and we will help you .
+If you have any difficulties in integration, please share your project example and we will help you.

 Best regards,